dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ### Keep variables close to their usages

 Keep variables (both `val`s and `var`s) close to where you use them.
 This is a simple way of saying to declare variables in the innermost scope and within the minimum amount of lines/statements from usages.
-The main goal of this tidying is higher code cohesion.
-More specifically the benefits are:
+The main goal of this tidying is higher code cohesion or more specifically:
 - Reduced cognitive load while reading code.
 With fewer things to remember, you can focus on other aspects of the code.
 - Discover/communicate that variables are only related to a specific scope.
 Since a smaller scope can provide a higher privacy level, you also get the benefits of [Maximum privacy](#maximum-privacy).
 - Discover/communicate dependencies.
 As soon as you try moving a variable, it will "pull" on all the variables/functions that are using it.
 You might find that they can all be moved into a smaller scope.
 This is a way to organise code into "clusters".